lbressler13/kotlin-utils/README.md

 Reusable classes and data classes.

 ### Extension functions
-Functions that extended existing classes and interfaces.
+Functions that extend existing classes and interfaces.
-When possible, extensions are added to the broadest class/implementation possible in order to be broadly usable.
+Extensions are added to the broadest possible class/implementation in order to be more widely usable.

 See [here](https://kotlinlang.org/docs/extensions.html) for general information about extensions in Kotlin.